 What is eCommerce Marketing?

-We can’t emphasis more on the fact that success of any eCommerce marketing strategy squarely depends on the degree to which you know your audience.
-This means that you have a ready document which has information regarding their different (name, age, gender, location, occupation etc.) attributes.
+We can’t emphasis more on the fact that the success of any eCommerce marketing strategy squarely depends on the degree to which you know your audience.
+This means that you have a ready document which has information regarding their different (name, age, gender, location, occupation, etc.) attributes.

 Keyword research is an exhaustive topic and can’t be dealt in its entirety over here but we will broadly mention the steps involved in this process.

-You can use keyword research tools from Moz, Ahrefs, Neil Patel etc. to find out the keywords.
-Even Google search bar’s auto suggest option can give you some idea about the closely searched keywords.
-The keywords are the links between target audience’s requirement and your content.
-If you have a fair knowledge of your target audience’s preferences it will ease up your job in terms of finding the right type of jargon, language and phrases for your keywords research.
+You can use keyword research tools from Moz, Ahrefs, Neil Patel, etc. to find out the keywords.
+Even Google search bar’s auto-suggests option can give you some idea about the closely searched keywords.
+The keywords are the links between the target audience’s requirement and your content.
+If you have a fair knowledge of your target audience’s preferences it will ease up your job in terms of finding the right type of jargon, language, and phrases for your keywords research.

 You must aim to build a list of at least 50 keywords which have a high shopping intent behind them, they are used by your competition as well, and they have a high traffic volume.

 After this, you must try to find out the topics for which these keywords are being published by your competition.
 If you are not able to find the topics then you can search for allied topics on Alltop website.

 You should try to come up with around 10-12 topics on which you can write a deep insightful article.
 This will boost your image in front of your audience as subject matter expert and will bring depth to your content.

 Soon you should build a database of topics which your audience loves to engage with and will share within their community.
 This will bring in additional traffic to your website in addition to the organic search engine results.